DafOwen/EnergyIOT/README.md

 ### Database Config values
 2024-11-27 Update :
 A new database collection to save config values.
 This was introduced for Modes so that they can be updated via Http Funcation.
-Environmental variables are not suited to such updates.
+Environmental variables are not suited as they can't be updated across Functions from the function.

 <br>